 How can understanding idiomatic expressions improve bargaining in English (analytical)

-Understanding idiomatic expressions can significantly improve bargaining in English by enhancing communication effectiveness, building rapport, and facilitating mutual understanding at a deeper cultural and emotional level.
+Understanding idiomatic expressions significantly improves bargaining in English by enhancing communication effectiveness, cultural understanding, and relationship building during negotiations.

 References